 A quick glance in the pane shows if major headings are numbered sequentially.

-ormatting ensures that one line of a paragraph will not be left on a page by itself.
+Automated formatting ensures that one line of a paragraph will not be left on a page by itself.

 Footer changes are more efficient because the number of sections for most documents can be reduced to two.

-In addition, future, global changes can easily be implemented by modifying the parameters of existing Styles in the Style pane—these changes will automatically populate all instances of that Style in the document.
+In addition, future, global changes can easily be implemented by modifying the parameters of existing Styles in the Style pane—these changes will automatically populate to all instances of that Style in the document.

 03.05 Guidance Materials Used to Format Documents